nvim-treesitter/nvim-treesitter-textobjects/README.md

     -- See https://github.com/neovim/neovim/tree/master/runtime/ftplugin for built-in ftplugins.
     vim.g.no_plugin_maps = true

-    -- Or, disable built-in vim keymaps to avoid conflicts (add as you like) -- vim.g.no_python_maps = true
+    -- Or, disable per filetype (add as you like)
+    -- vim.g.no_python_maps = true
     -- vim.g.no_ruby_maps = true
     -- vim.g.no_rust_maps = true